scarabdesign/EmailClientProof/README.md

 }
 ```

+## Testing Failures

+The API will attempt to send the emails up to the default of 3 times (settable in `EmailClient.ApiService.appsettings.json` as `MaxAttempts`) and
+the failed status can be found in the Campaign editor window in the email list.

+Failures are detected when:
+- The user name can't authenticate against the given server
+- The sender email is not accepted
+- The recipient email is not accepted

+As of this publishing, it's not possible to send with a different email address than the one used in the authentication attempt.
+I don't know how to trigger a recipient rejection at this time either, so the only testable failure would be authentication.
+To set this test up, use fake credentials in the `appsettings.json` (or just use the existing sample email `sampleemail@gmail.com`).

 ## Using Command Line

 When the application is running, all requests can be sent with cURL requests.
+Any request in the
+Postman list or in the API routes can be used.
+Below are some examples.

 ### Adding a campaign
 GitCLI: